-Matthea Marquart is the Director of Administration for the Online Campus at the Columbia School of Social Work.
+Matthea Marquart is the Assistant Dean of Online Education at the Columbia School of Social Work.
 She collaborates with colleagues across the School, focusing on quality of experience for online MSW students and instructors.
 She also teaches Social Enterprise Administration.

 Ms. Marquart previously served as the National Director of Training at Building Educated Leaders for Life, in which role she launched an award-winning blended e-learning and in-person training.
 She also served as President of the NYC Chapter of the National Organization for Women, and as Director of Foundation and Government Relations at Inform, Inc. She has been a member of the Community Resources Exchange Leadership Caucus for Early Career Executive Directors, and a blogger for New York Nonprofit Press.